 Table of Contents

-If you want to go to Williams Sonoma, this pretty peppermint bark candy will cost you a pretty penny.
+If you want to go to Williams Sonoma, this festive peppermint bark candy will cost you a pretty penny.
 I can show you how to make it for less – much less – with this easy peppermint bark recipe.
-Gift-wrapped, this bark makes a lovely gift for a friend, neighbor, teacher, etc.
+Gift-wrapped or in a holiday tin, this bark makes a lovely gift for a friend, neighbor, teacher, etc.

 You can make homemade peppermint bark that tastes just like it does when you buy it in the store.
 I know you are going to love this peppermint bark candy, even more, when you make it at home.